Snorkeling / Atoll Adventure

 Approximately 30 miles long and 10 miles wide, Turneffe Atoll is the largest of only four coral atolls in the Caribbean.
-Two others (Lighthouse Atoll and Glover's Atoll) are also located in Belize and the fourth is in Southern Mexico.
+Two others (Lighthouse Atoll and Glover's Atoll) are also located in Belize and the fourth is in southern Mexico.
 Formation of these coral atolls was accomplished through years of coral buildup rather than by volcanic activity - the more common mechanism of atoll formation.

 Turneffe Atoll offers multiple world-class snorkeling sites and our guides know all of them well.
 You can expect to see a wide variety of tropical reef fishes, rays, sea turtles, lobsters, dolphins and possibly manatees.
-While snorkeling, you will always be accompanied by one of our experienced Atoll Adventure Guides who are masters at helping even novice snorkelers feel comfortable in the water.
+While snorkeling, you will always be accompanied by one of our experienced Atoll Adventure guides who are masters at helping even novice snorkelers feel comfortable in the water.
 They will make sure that your equipment fits and will teach you the best snorkeling techniques.
 They know where to find all of the interesting creatures and will ensure that you make the most of your snorkeling adventure.

-Turneffe is home to a population of West Indian Manatees which grow to 1,300 pounds and trundle along the seagrass beds browsing on seagrass.
+Turneffe is also home to a population of West Indian Manatees which grow to 1,300 pounds and trundle along the seagrass beds browsing on seagrass.
 Their only living relative is the elephant and they have remnants of toenails on their front flippers.
 These shy creatures can be seen in several of the creeks and channels around Turneffe Atoll.

-Seen on occasion are: the belted kingfisher, white-eyed vireo, northern waterthrush, barn swallow, peregrine falcon, merlin, common yellowthroat, bay breasted warbler, red-eyed vireo, palm warbler, cape may warbler, eastern wood pewee, summer tanager, brown booby, yucatan vireo, american redstart, least tern and the roseate tern.
+Seen on occasion are: the belted kingfisher, white-eyed vireo, northern water thrush, barn swallow, peregrine falcon, merlin, common yellowthroat, bay breasted warbler, red-eyed vireo, palm warbler, Cape May warbler, eastern wood pewee, summer tanager, brown booby, Yucatan vireo, American redstart, least tern and the roseate tern.